ComputerOnFire/Armature/README.md

 # Armature
-Camera overlays that do not save on the image.
+Camera grid overlays for composition guidance that do not save onto the image.

 Inspired by http://www.the-art-of-composition.com/the-art-of-composition.html